-Getting a marriage license is easy and only takes about an hour.
+Luckily, getting a marriage license in Georgia is simple and only takes about an hour.
 There is no waiting period for obtaining one, and the license never expires.
 Here's how to get a Georgia marriage license before your big day.

 - Both parties getting married must be present to obtain a marriage license, so grab your significant other and head to a Probate Court location in your county.
 Find a list of Georgia Probate Courts to obtain a marriage license.
 If neither of you are Georgia residents, you must apply in the county where the wedding ceremony will be performed.

 - At the Probate Court office, obtain the application form and complete it.
 On this form, you will designate if you will be changing your name after marriage.

 - You must pay a marriage license fee, which is Georgia marriage license fees are $56 without Premarital Education completed and only $16 for those with Premarital Education.
 There is also a $10 fee for the original certified copy of your marriage license.
 If you wish to get additional certified copies of your marriage license (which can be helpful in the name change process), you can pay the same fee per license.
 You should also bring a self-addressed, stamped envelope for each extra license you purchase.

 - You will retain ownership of the license.
 You must present the license at your marriage and have it signed by your officiant.
 Once signed, you must mail the license back to the State of Georgia to be certified.

 - Once the State has recorded the union, the certified copy of your Georgia marriage license will be mailed to you, along with any additional copies you requested.

 Tips and Tricks